Serenade (novel): Plot Summary

-The police interrogate Sharp and consider framing him with violating the Mann Act.
-He pleads ignorance and is held briefly as a material witness, submits a bond and is released on bail.
-The police place Sharp under heavy surveillance hoping he will lead them to Juana.
-Captain Conners phones Sharp and they communicate on an untapped phone: Juana has located Conners and is safely in port aboard the Port of Cobh.
-Sharp cleverly evades the numerous agents who are tailing him.
-Reunited with Juana, she tells Sharp she must flee alone, but he insists on joining her.
+Sharp is released after police questioning but is kept under heavy surveillance.
+Conners phones Sharp and they communicate on an untapped phone: Juana is safely in port aboard Port of Cobh.
+When the couple reunite, she tells Sharp she must flee alone, but he insists on joining her.
 Conners cautions him that in his company she is "doomed."
-Sharp and Juana begin a life as fugitives from the law and they settle in Guatemala to live in exile.
-His image, widely seen on movie lobby cards, compels Sharp to make cosmetic changes to conceal his appearance.
-He studies Spanish so as not to speak English with Juana in public.
-Juana recognizes that she and Sharp are deteriorating together in isolation.
-Juana urges him emphatically to leave her.
-They draw apart and cease sleeping together.
+Sharp and Juana begin a life as fugitives and settle in Guatemala.
+Juana recognizes that she and Sharp are deteriorating together in isolation and urges him emphatically to leave her.
+They grow apart and cease sleeping together.

-Sharp struggles with his sexual identity and visits a brothel to reaffirm his heterosexuality.
-He is tormented by nightmares.
-Juana begins to work as a prostitute at the same brothel that Sharp frequents and taunts him with the fact.
+Struggling with his sexual identity, Sharp visits a brothel to reaffirm his heterosexuality.
+Juana begins to work as a prostitute at the same brothel and taunts Sharp with the fact.
 Sharp assaults her and she flees from their home.
 Hopelessly dependent upon Juana, Sharp pursues her in desperation.
 He finally discovers she has taken an airplane to Mexico City.
-Sharp follows, and spots her at a cafe in the company of Triesca, the bullfighter.
-Triesca mocks Sharp by imitating an opera singer in falsetto.
-Sharp retaliates with a powerful and moving rendition of Cielito Lindo directed toward Juana.
+There, Sharp spots her at a cafe in the company of Triesca, who mocks him with a falsetto voice.
+Sharp retaliates with a powerful and moving rendition of "Cielito Lindo" directed toward Juana.
 The cafe patrons react with wild applause.

-Unwittingly, Sharp's impressive performance instantly reveals his identity to the authorities.
-The Acapulco political-military kingpin appears, and vengefully guns down Juana.
-Sharp escapes punishment due to his celebrity status, but realizes he has been instrumental in the death of the woman he loves.

-Sharp transports Juana's coffin to the rural church where he had fallen in love with her.
+Unwittingly, Sharp's performance instantly reveals his identity to the authorities.
+The kingpin from Acapulco appears and vengefully guns down Juana.
+Sharp escapes punishment due to his celebrity status but realizes he has been instrumental in the death of the woman he loves.
+He transports Juana's coffin to the rural church where he had fallen in love with her.
 Racked by guilt, Sharp declines the priest's request that he sing at the sacrament: "Never again" he declares.